Roberta Flack has ALS, now ‘impossible to sing,’ rep says

 The release says that the Grammy-winning singer and pianist, now 85, “plans to stay active in her musical and creative pursuits” through her eponymous foundation and other avenues.

-The Antonino D’Ambrosio-directed documentary will be in competition at the festival and available via DOCNYC’s website for a week after, before airing on television Jan.
+The Antonino D’Ambrosio-directed documentary will be in competition at the festival and available via DOCNYC’s website for a week, before airing on television on Jan.
 24 as part of PBS’ “American Masters” series.

 Flack also plans to publish a children’s book co-written with Tonya Bolden, “The Green Piano: How Little Me Found Music,” that month.
 The North Carolina-born, Virginia-raised Flack is the daughter of pianists and classically trained herself — her talent won her a full ride to Howard University at just 15.